2021–22 Alabama State Hornets basketball team

 The 2021–22 Alabama State Hornets basketball team represented Alabama State University in the 2021–22 NCAA Division I men's basketball season.
-The Hornets, led by second-year head coach Mo Williams, played their home games at the Dunn–Oliver Acadome in Montgomery, Alabama as members of the Southwestern Athletic Conference.
+The Hornets, led by second-year head coach Mo Williams, played their home games at the Dunn–Oliver Acadome in Montgomery, Alabama as members of the Southwestern Athletic Conference (SWAC).

 Previous season

-The Hornets finished the 2020–21 season 4–14 in SWAC play to finish in eighth place.
-They were Ineligible for postseason due to APR violations.
+The Hornets finished the 2020–21 season 4–14 in SWAC play, to finish in eighth place.
+They were ineligible for postseason due to APR violations.